simonhaenisch/rollup-plugin-typescript-paths/readme.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fsimonhaenisch%2Frollup-plugin-typescript-paths%2Fbadge&style=flat)](https://actions-badge.atrox.dev/simonhaenisch/rollup-plugin-typescript-paths/goto)

 Rollup Plugin to automatically resolve path aliases set in the `compilerOptions` section of `tsconfig.json`.

-It assumes that your Typescript code has already been transpiled before being rolled up (if that's not the case, you should probably use [rollup-plugin-typescript](https://github.com/rollup/rollup-plugin-typescript)).
+Don't use it if you're already using [rollup-plugin-typescript](https://github.com/rollup/rollup-plugin-typescript).
+This plugin is only for use cases where your TypeScript code has already been transpiled before `rollup` runs.

 For example, if you have